Soho

 Charing Cross might be the geographical centre of London, but for me the centre is Soho.
 Fitzroy Square, where I lived when I came to the city, was gentrified and quiet.
 Soho was noisy, gritty and 'open late'.
 I thought this was the stuff of proper cities and it suited me.
 Living in the centre I always travelled on foot.
 I would visit the Troy Bar in Hanway Street on my way south then, after crossing Oxford Street, I would enter the Soho 'quarter' - that heady grid of dense, lower rise streets.
 For me it was always night-time in Soho.

-Deep in the heart of Soho, on Brewer Street, was Madame Jojo’s.
-Madame Jojo’s was a late night club, a focus for the burlesque, for social experimentation, for gathering, dancing and discussion ’til sunrise.
+Deep in the heart of Soho, on Brewer Street, was Madame Jojo’s, an all-night club with a focus for burlesque, social experimentation, dancing and discussion.
 The entrance was small and in some ways unassuming during the day.
-At night though it was ablaze with the warmth of red light.
-The doorway was flanked by two highly decorated panels, prints in the Japanese fashion, depicting a pattern of peacocks gyrating on a crimson background.
+At night it was ablaze with warm red light.
+The doorway was flanked by two luxuriously decorated panels, designs in the Japanese fashion created by Florence Broadhurst in Australia, depicting a pattern of exotic birds gyrating on a crimson background.
+Madame JoJo’s embodied East meets West.

-Back in 2016 I was invited to write about Soho for a London magazine.
+In 2016 I was invited to write about Soho for a London magazine.
 On doing this I decided to make a series of city walks through the Soho quarter, taking in the cafes, the streets, the people and the sites and sounds.
 I walked along Brewer Street and stopped at Madame Jojo’s.
 It was 11am.
 The street was quiet and the club had finally closed its doors for good.
-The printed peacocks were still in place although the entrance was boarded up with metal panels covered with stickers.
-I took this single photograph.
+The printed patterns were still in place although the entrance was boarded up with metal panels covered with stickers when I took this photograph.
 A year later the place existed no longer, a layer of Soho rubbed out.
-It’s fair to say the place was replaced with some generally unimaginative architecture, probably endorsed by some developers, designers and city planners who didn’t really think that a characterful sense of place was important.
-London deserved better, most especially Soho.
-Many people’s night time memories over 50 years of the club’s existence were now just that; memories.

 Stephen McGrath